cbourke/ComputerScienceII/notes/1231-Spring2023/156/05-algos.md

 * Good pseudocode:
   * Makes use of plain English
   * Makes use of good mathematical notation
-  * Doesn't use any language specific constructs
+  * Doesn't use any specific language constructs
-  * It provides necessary details without too many unnecessary details
+  * It provides the necessary details without giving unnecessary details

 ## Algorithm Analysis

 1. Identify the input
-2. Identify the input size, $n$
+2. Identify the input size
 3. Identify the *elementary operation*
 4. Determine how many times the elementary operation is executed with respect to the input size
 5. Characterize the algorithm's behavior (growth rate) using Big-O analysis